ddtlabs/smartvisu-widgets/sonos/README.md

 - Enable at least verbose 4 and have a look at 99_fronthemSonosUtils.pm for disabled Log3 and main::Log3 lines and enable them. reload 99_fronthemSonosUtils

 **Uninstall:**
-- Remove additional userReading svTrackPosition from all Sonos players.
+- Remove additional userReading svTrackPosition from all Sonos players (if defined in earlier version).
 - Delete both created notifies within FHEM.
 - Call within FHEM {sv_SonosReadingsDelete()} to delete all addional created readings within Sonos players.
 - Delete all copied files.